learn-co-curriculum/react-hooks-redux-index-codealong/readme.md

 ```

 Ok, the next thing to fix is to ensure that each time we submit a todo, we clear out the input.
 This is a little more complicated.
-Ok, so remember that each time we submit a form, we call handleSubmit.
-So now inside that handleSubmit function let's reset the *component's* state by changing our function to the following:
+Ok, so remember that each time we submit a form, we call __handleSubmit__.
+So now inside that __handleSubmit__ function let's reset the *component's* state by changing our function to the following:

 ```javascript
 // ./src/components/todos/CreateTodo.js